Optimization

 When a user asks "Who is the best personal injury lawyer in Dallas?", ChatGPT evaluates entities, review signals, web citations, and content quality before constructing its answer.

-Priority: Authoritative attorney profiles, consistent NAP (name, address, phone) across directories, strong review profiles, content showing genuine expertise.
+Priority: Authoritative attorney profiles, consistent NAP (name, address, phone) across directories, strong review profiles, content showing genuine expertise, and presence across Reddit and YouTube.

 Perplexity